Calvin-L/sublime-coq-plugin/README.md

 ## Known Issues / TODO

  - Custom notations using the `.` symbol cause problems
- - I have no idea what happens if you duplicate the view in which you are interacting with Coq
  - Behavior is weird and undefined when the file you are interacting with is re-loaded because it changed on disk
  - Sublime Text 2 is not supported (and never will be)